flaviocopes/vuehandbook/01-vue-introduction/index.md

 Everything changed when Google unveiled Google Maps and GMail, two applications that ran inside the browser.
 Ajax made asynchronous network requests possible, and over time developers started building on top of the Web platform, while engineers worked on the platform itself: browsers, the Web standards, the browser APIs, and the JavaScript language.

-Libraries like jQuery and Mootools were the first big projects that built upon JavaScript, and were hugely popular for a while.
-They basically provided a nicer API to interact with the browser, and provided workarounds for bugs and inconsistencies among the various browsers.
+Libraries like jQuery and Mootools were the first big projects that built upon JavaScript and were hugely popular for a while.
+They basically provided a nicer API to interact with the browser and provided workarounds for bugs and inconsistencies among the various browsers.

 Frameworks like Backbone, Ember, Knockout, AngularJS were the first wave of modern JavaScript frameworks.
-The second wave, which is the current one, has React, Angular and Vue as its main actors.
+The second wave, which is the current one, has React, Angular, and Vue as its main actors.

 > Note that jQuery, Ember and the other projects I mentioned are still being heavily used, actively maintained, and millions of websites rely on them.
 That said, techniques and tools evolve, and as a JavaScript developer, you're now likely to be required to know React, Angular or Vue rather than those older frameworks.